jaspreet842/DE-Difference-In-Education/README.md

 # DE-Difference-In-Education
 Making a platform that can make a difference in the field of online education.
-Name of the project:  DE -(Diffrence in Education)
+Name of the project:  DE -(Difference in Education)

 Title: Caption/Description - A platform that can help students in learning ,resolving the doubts,practicing and analyzing themselves.
    	On which test can be organize.